Frequently Asked Questions

 What is considered “Veteran homelessness” for the purposes of the HRIF?

-Built for Zero Canada has aligned its veteran definition with Veteran Affairs Canada.
-According to Veterans Affairs Canada, a Veteran includes any former member of the Canadian Armed Forces along with former members of an Allied Forces (e.g., U.S./U.K veteran), former members of the RCMP, former Reservists, Veteran Civilians, and former Canadian Rangers.
+Built for Zero Canada has aligned its definition with Veteran Affairs Canada.
+A Veteran includes any former member of the Canadian Armed Forces, an Allied Force (e.g., U.S./U.K veteran), the RCMP, Reservists, Veteran Civilians, and Canadian Rangers.

-A Veteran experiencing homelessness includes those who do not have stable, permanent, appropriate housing, or the immediate prospect, means, and ability of acquiring it (paraphrased from COH and the Government of Canada’s National Housing Strategy).
+A Veteran experiencing homelessness includes those who do not have stable, permanent, appropriate housing, or the immediate prospect, means, and ability of acquiring it (paraphrased from the Canadian Observatory on Homelessness and the Government of Canada’s National Housing Strategy).

 What is considered “unsheltered homelessness” for the purposes of the HRIF?